microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 using Vulkan's terminology.
 It is translated into an ``OpTypeStruct`` containing an ``OpTypeRuntimeArray`` of type ``T``, with necessary layout decorations (``Offset``, ``ArrayStride``, ``MatrixStride``, ``RowMajor``, ``ColMajor``) and the ``BufferBlock`` decoration.
-The default layout rule used is GLSL ``std430``.
+The default layout rule used is relaxed GLSL ``std430``.
 A variable declared as one of these types will be placed in the ``Uniform`` storage class.